DJDevon3/Classic_Cryptography/Progressive_Caesar_Matrix/README.md

 ```py
 C:\Users\Devon\Documents\Kryptos Scripts>python Progressive_Caesar_Matrix.py
 ```
-It will create a text file in a folder named Results.
-It does not create the folder for you.
-Either create the folder or change the file save location at the bottom of the script.
+It will automatically create a folder in the same directory for search result txt files to be saved to, if it does not exist.

 ```py
 C:\Users\Devon\Documents\Kryptos Scripts\Results